-This afternoon (September 18), on its fanpage, the National Center for Hydro-Meteorological Forecasting issued a warning to people about fake news about tropical depression/storm No. 4.
+This afternoon (September 18), on its fanpage, the National Center for Hydro-Meteorological Forecasting issued a warning to people about fake news about tropical depression/ storm No. 4 .

 According to the Center, the tropical depression is still offshore and has not entered as rumored online.

-“The tropical depression is still far away from the Hoang Sa archipelago, it will approach the shore tomorrow morning and cause heavy rain and strong winds again from midnight to tomorrow morning (September 19), especially in the provinces from Quang Nam to Nghe An.
+“The tropical depression is still far away from the Hoang Sa archipelago, and will approach the shore tomorrow morning and cause heavy rain and strong winds again from midnight to tomorrow morning (September 19), especially in the provinces from Quang Nam to Nghe An.

 At the same time, the National Center for Hydro-Meteorological Forecasting said that currently on social networking platforms, there are too many "self-proclaimed and virtual storm experts" who are "slashing" that the tropical depression/storm has entered the Central region, so the Center has issued this warning.